unrealguthrie/rawsock/README.txt

 This script will try to create a TCP-handshake with the specified maschine and then send the data using the established connection.
 Because the application is using raw sockets, the TCP-header and IP-header have to be added by the script aswell.
+Note that this socket will wait for the client to close the connection.
 As the kernel is usually keeping track of sockets and ports, it will interrupt the attempt of creating a TCP-connection, by sending RST-packets to the other maschine.
 Therefore, the kernel has to be prevented from doing so.

 Prevent the kernel from sending RST-packets:
 $ sudo iptables -A OUTPUT -p tcp --tcp-flags RST RST -j DROP